 Are you currently enrolled at Penn State Abington?
 Yes___ No___

-Have you completed at least two full semesters at Penn State Abington?
-Yes___ No___
+Will you have completed two full semesters at Penn State Abington

 Do you currently possess a cumulative GPA of 3.2?
 Yes___ No___

 If selected, do you agree to abide by the Society’s Bylaws

 The above-named student is seeking membership in the CVD Honor Society, an organization designed to assist promising students in pursuit of intellectual enrichment beyond the classroom.
 The Society requires a faculty nomination before a student may be considered for membership.
 If you believe that the student has exceptional potential and has demonstrated his/her commitment to scholarly pursuits, please consider nominating the student.

 Faculty Nominee’s Name Faculty Nominee’s Signature